Lroes/ARc-Electric_Wiki/How-To-Use-ArcLight.md

 # How to use ARc-Light

-This page will walk through the UI and operation of the ARc-Light application, and give hands-on, visual tutorials on each feature.
+This page will walk through the UI and operation of the ARc-Light application, and give in-depth tutorials on each feature.

 ### Open ARc-Light